CUCTF/ctf-writeups/kalmarctf-2025/web/Ez ⛳ v3/Readme.md

 By switching the server_host variable to the ip of the remote host, we are able to extract the real flag!.

-**Exploit primatives used**:
+**Exploit primitives used**:
 * Template Injection: We used the template injection vulnerability to inject a template that would call the env function, which would return the flag.
-* Server Fronting: We exchanged a TLS handshake with one virtual host running behing an IP, then used that to send a request to a different virtual host running on the same IP.
+* Server Fronting: We exchanged a TLS handshake with one virtual host running behind an IP, then used that to send a request to a different virtual host running on the same IP.

 ## Remediation